Risk aversion can promote cooperation: Conclusion

 \subsection{Acknowledgments}

 We would like to thank Akash Jain for initial collaborations in this project.
-We also would like to thank Andr\'{e} de Roos, Han van der Maas and Marco Javarone for useful discussions.
+We also would like to thank Andr\'{e} de Roos, Han van der Maas, Marco Javarone, Matthijs van Veelen, Tomas Veloz and Simon Toussaint for useful discussions and feedback.
 JA is partly supported by the Dutch Institute for Emergent Phenomena (DIEP) via the programme Foundations and Applications of Emergence (FAEME).
 SR is fully supported by DIEP.
 WM is partly supported by DIEP.
 JM and MJR have been funded by DIEP during part of this work.
 MJR is also partly supported by DFG Grant No. RA 3601/1-1.